rajeshvkothari/oom/Internal/NEW_GIN_README.md

 - **Creating Environment for ONAP OOM testing**
     -----------------------------------------

-	**Currently tickclamp model deployment support only in docker based container testing Environment, not in an OOM Environment**
+	**IMPORTANT NOTE : Currently tickclamp model deployment support only in docker based container testing Environment, not in an OOM Environment**

   - **OOM DEMO Server**
 	  ---------------